 - Status The status for standard servers is either up or down. - Type The type of server or CIM.
 For blade chassis, the type can be Blade Chassis, Blade, BladeChassisAdmin, and BladeChassisURL.

-- Availability The Availability can be Idle, Connected, Busy, or Unavailable.
+Type also includes TierDevice and KVMSwitch. - Availability The Availability can be Idle, Connected, Busy, or Unavailable.
 Blade servers will have an availability of either shared or exclusive when a connection to that blade is in place. - 2.
-Click View by Port or View by Group to switch between views. - Click the Port Name of the target server you want to access.
+Click View by Port, View by Group or View by Search to switch between views. - 3.
+Click the Port Name of the target server you want to access.
 The Port Action Menu appears.
-See Port Action Menu (on page 42) for details on available menu options. - 4.
+See Port Action Menu (on page 44) for details on available menu options. - 4.
 Choose the desired menu command from the Port Action Menu.

-► To change the display sort order:
+To change the display sort order: